-Internships for academic credit are coordinated through the career development office in the A_LAB.
+Internships for academic credit are coordinated through the career development office.
 All internships for credit are supervised by a full-time member of the Oglethorpe faculty; part-time faculty members may supervise internships for credit only with prior approval of the provost.

 Students seeking an internship for credit must have (at the time of application) at least sophomore status and must also be in good standing (see Sec.
 6.22.), with a minimum 2.0 cumulative grade-point average.
 Transfer students must have completed at least one semester at Oglethorpe prior to requesting an internship.

 All applications for internship credit must be submitted through Handshake prior to the first day of classes for the semester during which internship will be completed.
 The application for internship credit can be accessed from the student profile page (Student Profile Page > Career Center > Experiences > Request an Experience).
 To log into Handshake visit https://joinhandshake.com/students/.

 The internship for credit process is as follows: